emilyantosch/shc_pr3_vl/databases/slides_10/main.typ

 #slide[
   #heading(numbering: none)[API Calls - JDBC]
+  #text(size: 20pt)[
     - Exkursion: `localhost`
       - In computer networking, `localhost` is a hostname that refers to the current computer used to access it.
 It is used to access the network services that are running on the host via the loopback network interface.
 Using the loopback interface bypasses any local network interface hardware.
       - The local loopback mechanism may be used to run a network service on a host without requiring a physical network interface, or without making the service accessible from the networks the computer may be connected to.
 For example, a locally installed website may be accessed from a Web browser by the URL #link("http://localhost") to display its home page.
       - The name `localhost` normally resolves to the IPv4 loopback address `127.0.0.1`, and to the IPv6 loopback address ::1.
 (Ipv stands for Internet Protocol version)
+  ]
 ]

 #slide[